 Programs and social network

-Our outreach services, weekly programs, workshops and social events address the needs of often marginalized girls and women.
+Our outreach services, workshops and social events address the needs of often marginalized girls and women.
 We offer a supportive environment that reduces social isolation and connects girls and women to other health, education and social services they may not otherwise access.

 Training and research